 Aside from the obvious health hazards, drunk people are generally not received well by others in the Japanese hot spring.
 Nobody will stop you from entering just because you’ve had a few, but do try to keep your voice at a reasonable volume, and don’t fall asleep in the bath!

 As mentioned above, tattoos still have a negative image in Japan.
 Still nowadays, most onsen establishments do not allow tattooed people to enter the bath area.
 You may find very prominent signs showing tattoos are forbidden near the entrance, so for those with tattoos, what is there to do?
 Here are a few ways people get around this policy in Japan:

 - Getting a private bath, available in some ryokan.

 - Hiding one’s tattoos with waterproof patches.
 It’s probably the most common solution, especially if your tattoos are small.

 - Looking for onsen which specifically allow tattooed individuals.
 Although they are more uncommon, they do exist!
 Some websites have lists of onsen allowing tattoos, but keep in mind that these websites are often unofficial, and may not be entirely up to date.
 For this reason, we recommend you to do a quick Google search to make sure the onsen you plan to go to is still in business.
 One helpful website is Tattoo-friendly.

-Visiting a Japanese hot spring is a truly Japanese experience, and if you follow the onsen etiquette, you’ll be sure to have a relaxing time.
+Visiting a Japanese hot spring is a truly Japanese experience and if you follow onsen etiquette, you’ll be sure to have a relaxing time.